LonamiWebs/Telethon/client/doc/index.rst

     asyncio.run(main())

 * Are you new here?
 Jump straight into :doc:`basic/installation`!
 * Looking for the Client API reference?
-See :doc:`modules/client`.
+See the :doc:`Client class <modules/client>`.
 * Did you upgrade the library?
 Please read :doc:`developing/changelog`.
 * Coming from Bot API or want to create new bots?
 See :doc:`concepts/botapi-vs-mtproto`.
 * Used Telethon before v2.0?
 See :doc:`developing/migration-guide`.